MrPK4699/Social_Media_Backend/README.md

 1. Clone the repository.
 2. Navigate to the backend directory.
 3. Run `npm install` to install dependencies.
-4. Rename `sample.env.txt` to `.env` and fill in the necessary environment variables.
+4. Create `.env` and fill in the necessary environment variables.
 5. Run `npm run start` to start the development server.

 ## API Endpoints